justagist/panda_simulator/README.md

 **Requires [nvidia-docker](https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0))**

-NOTE: This image is larger than the melodic version (~6 GB).
+NOTE: This image is larger than the melodic version (~ 1.5x).
 This is because it uses [cudagl](https://hub.docker.com/r/nvidia/cudagl) image as base to facilitate rendering (without this, opengl does not seem to work for kinetic docker image, and rviz and gazebo fails to load).

 - To build the docker image of the package, run `docker build docker/ -t ps_kinetic:v1.0.0`, or pull built image from github (`docker pull docker.pkg.github.com/justagist/panda_simulator/ps_kinetic:v1.0.0`).
 Note: Even when using the docker image, this repository has to be cloned on to the host machine.